 The Arkansas Natural Sky Association is working with the Buffalo National River to obtain Arkansas’ first Dark Sky Park accreditation.
 Highlighting the park’s dark sky resource will extract new value and add a new constituency dedicated to the river’s protection.

 There are two ways you can help.
-To gain accreditation, we must document the skies over the 150-mile length of the park.
+To gain and keep accreditation, we must document and monitor the skies over the 150-mile length of the park.
 To learn how, and join in Click here.
 The park must also offer relevant programming.
 Ideally, this will include some number of star parties or sky tours during the year.
-If you would like to help with these, Click here.
+If you are a regular sky watcher or amateur astronomer and would like to help with these, Click here.